 Swimming in Lake Geneva

 The waters of Lake Geneva are reasonably clean and offer great opportunities for swimming from around June to September.
-Of the 116 public beaches on Lake Geneva, the water quality at only one was considered unsafe for swimming in 2010.
+Over a hundred public beaches on Lake Geneva have water quality safe for swimming.
+However, be careful of strong currents and sudden cold spots.

 Access is free to most public beaches at Lake Geneva.
 The few that charge admission generally offer several additional facilities including chlorine swimming pools and better-changing facilities.
 Many beaches have restaurants and picnic facilities.